 Adding Competitors as Negative Keywords

 Don’t bid on your competitor’s brand name.
-Not only should you avoid bidding on your competitor’s names, you should also add competitor brand names as negative keywords.
+Not only should you avoid bidding on your competitor’s names, you should also make competitor brand names negative keywords.

-Most of the people who search for your competitors probably already have an existing relationship with that competitor.
-Therefore, if someone whose search terms are related to your competitor, it doesn’t make sense for your ad to show for those search queries.
+Most of the people searching for your competitors probably already have an existing relationship with that competitor.
+Therefore, if someone is searching for your competitor, it doesn’t make sense for your ad to show for those search queries.

 - They forgot their appointment time or are looking to reschedule